 Studio photographers will appreciate that the Sony A99 (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the A99 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99 II.
+Both the A7S II and the A99 have been discontinued, but can regularly be found used on eBay.
+The A99 was replaced by the Sony A99 II, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7S II Manual (free pdf) or the online Sony A99 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A7S II and the Sony A99?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.